SonOfKremanjel/Discord-DMAssistant/README.md

 # Discord-DMAssistant

-#This is a discord DM assistant bot.
-You can manage DM in Discord over voice commands.
-And more soon.
+# This is a discord DM assistant bot for manage DM in Discord over voice commands.

-#--Working--
+# Working

-Computer ask for tell you your DM'S.
+-Computer ask for tell you your DM'S.

-Script check for new updates.
+-Script check for new updates.

-#--In Work--
+# In Work

-Tell the others automatically if you can talk or not.
+-Tell the others automatically if you can talk or not.

-Change your status over your voice.
+-Change your status over your voice.

-Write and send messages over your voice.
+-Write and send messages over your voice.

-#--In Future--
+# In Future

-Add multiple modes.
+-Add multiple modes.

-Text to Voice (if you do not have a microphone, you can write in a channel and the others hear the text as your voice).
+-Text to Voice (if you do not have a microphone, you can write in a channel and the others hear the text as your voice).

-And More.
+-And More.